-Riverview Health is comprised of a full-service, 156-bed hospital in Noblesville and a hospital in Westfield with 16 beds.
-Also included are 23 primary, immediate and specialty-care facilities in Hamilton County.
-Whether you’re looking for a tight-knit community like Noblesville or big city attractions only 30 minutes away in Indianapolis, there’s something for everyone.
+Riverview Health is comprised of a full-service, 156-bed hospital in Noblesville, a 16-bed hospital in Westfield, as well as three freestanding combined ER and urgent care facilities.
+Also included are more than 25 primary, immediate and specialty-care facilities in Hamilton County.

 Read more about why our physicians chose to practice at Riverview Health.